top of page

 5. How does the metaphor of the rattrap serve to highlight the human predicament?

 The world is a big rattrap.
 Human beings are always under baits in the form of their desire to possess material things.
-Life's offering riches and jjoys, shelter and food, heat and clothing amount to being various baits.
+Life's offering riches and joys, shelter and food, heat and clothing amount to being various baits.
 The peddler fell prey to baits like thirty kronor in the story as well as visiting the manor house.
 Towards the end of the story he got an opportunity to purge himself of all his sins when he had decided to leave thirty kronor and the Christmas present that Edla gave him.

 Similarly, we all are susceptible to similar baits in life.
 The moment we give in, we tend to be trapped.
 Therefore, we need to be careful about our approaches towards life and not fall under temptations in the form of rattraps.
 Thus the story presents this fact of temptation and consequent sin and the way to purge oneself of it in a very interesting manner.